 Castello di Cigognola is a medieval castle and wine estate.
 Bought in 1982 by Gian Marco and Letizia Moratti and subsequently restored by them, their son Gabriele Moratti is now in charge of the winery.
 Alongside him is the winery CEO, Gian Matteo Baldi, whose impressive wine CV includes stints at famous Italian wineries such as Bertani, Feudi San Gregorio, and Sella e Mosca.

-The Moratti family has industrialist roots thanks to Angelo Moratti, who soccer fans may know of, as he was once the owner of Inter Milan.
+The Moratti family has industrialist roots thanks to Angelo Moratti, who soccer fans may know of, as he was once the Inter Milan owner.
 Letizia is a former Mayor of Milan, and her side of the family had previously owned the Castello.

 Winegrowing at the Castello dates back at least to the fourteenth century.
 Today, the estate has 30 hectares of organically farmed vines, at an altitude of 300-350 metres.
 15 hectares are Pinot Nero, now making the DOCG sparkling wines.
 All the sparkling wine is branded as Moratti, while the still wine retains the Castello di Cigognola name.
 The intention is for each side to have a separate identity.

 Sustainability is the watchword here.
 Organic viticulture and sustainable production – but also employing ethical business practice.
-For example, they are proud of empowering the wine team to develop their energy, talents and experiences fully.
+For example, they are proud to empower the wine team to develop their energy, talents, and experiences.
 Metodo Classico has so many extra winemaking steps that such a philosophy encourages precision and continuous improvement.

 How then is this reflected in the wines themselves?